naritapandhe/Gender-Age-Classification-CNN/README.md

 3. Once we have separated out the predicted males and females, we can then feed them gender-based age classifiers to get the age.
 Inorder to do so, execute the script:
   1. python age/train_n_test_male_model.py #Execute this for predicted males
   2. python age/train_n_test_female_model.py #Execute this for predicted females For both the scripts, cross validation accuracy is recorded every 1000 iterations.
-Predictions are saved every 1000 iterations to predicted_X_age_prediction.txt X -> can be either males or females.
+Predictions are saved every 1000 iterations to predicted_X_age_prediction.txt  *X -> can be either males or females*